There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Jacob Tremblay is young, but he has already delivered some great performances in his short career.
 His most notable performances were in Room and Wonder, but the young actor already has a number of acting credits, and he has delivered strong performances in everything that I have seen him in.
-Burn Your Maps is another great example of this kid’s talent.
-Wes is a simple character on the surface, but is really much more complex once you dig a little deeper.
+Burn Your Maps was another great example of this kid’s talent.
+Wes was a simple character on the surface, but he was really much more complex once you dig a little deeper.

-Wes is obsessed with being a Mongolian nomad.
-He is excited about that idea, excited about the fantasy he has created for himself, and excited when he gets the opportunity to visit the country that has become the subject of his obsession.
-His story was more tragic when you understand what it is that he finds so appealing about the nomadic lifestyle and why he is obsessed with this idea.
-The character seems happy on the surface, but he is in pain and he is struggling to process that.
-The character had a complex, compelling story, and Jacob Tremblay did a great job of bringing that complexity to the screen in an interesting and convincing way.
+Wes was obsessed with being a Mongolian nomad.
+He was excited about that idea, he was excited about the fantasy he created for himself, and he was excited when he got the opportunity to visit the country that has become the subject of his obsession.
+His story was more tragic when you understand what it was that he found so appealing about the nomadic lifestyle, and why he was obsessed with this fantasy.
+The character seemed happy on the surface, but he was in pain and he was struggling to process that pain.
+The character had a complex, compelling story, and Jacob Tremblay did a great job of bringing that story to the screen in an interesting and convincing way.

 Con: Ismail (-3pts)

 My issues with this character were not major, but I just did not think he fit into this story naturally.
 The character had some entertaining moments, but I did not understand why he was there.
-Ismail, played by Suraj Sharma, is an aspiring filmmaker who is fascinated by Wes’ story.
-He befriends Wes and he wants to film the boy’s journey—which let us be honest, kind of creepy.
+Ismail, played by Suraj Sharma, was an aspiring filmmaker who was fascinated by Wes’ story.
+He befriended Wes and he wants to film the boy’s journey—which let us be honest, kind of creepy.

-On paper, that all seems fine.
-Wes has an interesting story and it would make sense to want to document that.
-The problem is that Wes is a child and Ismail is very much not a child.
-I just did not buy their friendship and did not buy Alise’s acceptance of it.
-The character also just did not seem relevant to the story.
-He could have been removed all together, and the plot would have only needed one or two minor adjustments.
+Nonetheless, Ismail's interest was understandable.
+Wes had an interesting story and it would make sense for an aspiring filmmaker to want to document that.
+The problem was that Wes was a child and Ismail was very much not a child.
+I just did not buy their friendship and I did not buy Alise’s acceptance of it.
+The character also just did not seem at all relevant to the overall story.
+He could have been removed altogether, and the plot would have only needed one or two minor adjustments.
 Again, my issues with this character did not greatly impact my enjoyment of the movie.
-Ismail was a somewhat unnecessary and minor character that seemed forced into this story, but he did have some entertaining and satisfying moments.
+Ismail was just a somewhat unnecessary and minor character that seemed forced into this story, but he did have some entertaining and satisfying moments.

 Pro: Vera Farmiga (+4pts)

-Wes had a compelling story, in this movie, but so did his parents.
-Of the two, Alise definitely got more focus, and I was definitely interested in her character development.
+Wes had a compelling story, in this movie, and so did his parents.
+Of the two, Alise definitely got a lot more focus, and I was definitely interested in her story.
 As I mentioned before, this family suffered a great tragedy.
-Alise is probably hurting the most after that tragedy, and she is struggling to get through that.
+Alise was probably hurting the most after that tragedy, and she was struggling to get through it.

 I do not want to say much more about her story, but Vera Farmiga did a fantastic job with this role.
-I bought that this character was broken, but she still very much loves her son Wes.
-The character is in tremendous pain, but she needed to be strong to help her son through his, and I enjoyed watching Vera Farmiga bring that (along with her character’s story arc) to the screen.
-She was not the focal point of the movie, that was Wes, so Vera Farmiga was not the best part of this movie (in my opinion).
-Nonetheless, Alise was a compelling character and Vera Farmiga knocked the role out of the park.
+I bought that this character was broken, and I bought that she still very much loved her son Wes.
+The character was in tremendous pain, but she needed to be strong to help her son through his, and I enjoyed watching Vera Farmiga bring that complexity to the screen.
+She was not the focal point of the movie, that was definitely Wes, but Alise was a compelling character and Vera Farmiga knocked the role out of the park.

 Con: Connor (-2pts)

 While I thought Connor had a compelling story, the way this story was executed felt a little unfair to the character.
-He was dealing with the same pain as his wife, but was dealing with it in a very different way.
+He was dealing with the same pain as his wife, but he was dealing with it in a very different way.
 The filmmakers had an opportunity to show how significant grief can impact a marriage and a family, and how that grief can manifest itself in different ways for different people.
-In a way, they definitely did that, but I thought they told this story in a way that sort of vilified the character in the beginning of the movie.
+In a way, they definitely did that, but I thought this story sort of vilified Connor at the beginning of the movie.